ansterONE/first-steps/test.md

 shows how this can lead to innovation.
-The physical lab provices a space for embedded research, a place for "overlapping", theory and artistic practice, physical and digital research, of studio, workshop, library, of institutions - private and public, an independent place
+The physical lab provices a space for embedded research, a place for "overlapping", theory and artistic practice, physical and digital research, of studio, workshop, library, of institutions - private and public; an independent place to experiment.

 **Introduction**

-One of the challenges concerning new forms of online learning is to form a community of participants that are interested to engage with a platform over a longer period of time and actively contribution to sustainable projects.
+One of the challenges concerning new forms of online learning is to form a community of participants that are interested to engage with a platform over a longer period of time and actively contribute to sustainable projects.
 This sub-project addresses these challenges by the design and production of an offline living lab as interface between digital and analogue world.